 There's quite a few of them.
 It's a genuinely interesting piece of hardware that sits in a specific niche.

-Buying a Switch you enter into a very specific ecosystem of games that have been perfected over many iterations on multiple hardware generations that were never super powerful.
+Buying a Switch you enter into a very specific ecosystem of games that have been perfected over many iterations on multiple hardware generations.
 Some of them are criminally addicting and surprisingly detailed for a low-spec platform.
 Almost all of them are designed to age relatively well.
 You won't understand twenty-somethings getting excited over cartoonish games for kids unless you join this camp yourself.

 It boots within seconds and can be kept in sleep mode all the time.
-Picking it up takes no time which makes Switch great to be used often but in irregular intervals.
+Picking it up takes no time.
+That makes Switch great to be used often but in irregular intervals.

 Touch screen, even though it feels cheap and it's useless for anything other than typing, is acceptably responsive and reliable.